Is It Safe for a Baby to Sleep on the Parent’s Chest?

 - Risks of Baby Sleeping on Parent’s Chest

 - What Can You Do If Your Baby Wants to Sleep on Your Chest?

 - Safety Tips While Baby Sleeping on Your Chest

 Decision-making is a crucial aspect of becoming a parent.
-New parents have to deal with numerous tough decisions, and one of them would be whether or not to let your baby sleep with you.
-You might have already decided your baby’s place of sleep, but some babies might insist on sleeping with you!
+New parents have to deal with numerous tough decisions, and one of them would be whether or not to let their baby sleep with them.
+You might have already decided on your baby’s place of sleep, but some babies might insist on sleeping with you!

 Should Infants Be Allowed to Sleep on Your Chest?

 Newborn babies should not be allowed to sleep on your chest because this increases the chances of tragedies like SIDS.
 It is best to establish a rule of not letting your baby sleep on your chest.
 Letting your baby sleep on your chest, or co-sleeping might seem like a very good way for you to bond with your child, but it can be dangerous.
 You might be rocking the baby to sleep, but as soon as you lay him, he might wake up.
 This is why many people let them fall asleep on their chest or co-sleep, but it can be really dangerous for the baby.
 Apart from increasing the risk of Sudden Infant Death Syndrome (SIDS), it also increases the risk of accidents or suffocation.